deco3500-2017/teamhighfive/readme.md

 In 'discussion forum' section, users can post out any topic of blogs, it can be look for recommendations to improve their idea or business, can be share their experience, also can be seek solution for problem they have met etc. Users can leave comments in each blog to present their understanding, thinking and recommendation which allow all users feel free to discuss.
 And users can click 'like' button if they are keen on blog's topic, the more times 'like' will attract more users to participate in and will lead to a much more positive results or experience for every users.

 ### Prototype user testing:
+When the paper prototype testing, this time the main function The details can be found in: https://github.com/deco3500-2017/teamhighfive/blob/master/Paper%20Prototype_User%20Testing.pdf
 ### Instruction to use: